hikarideai/OEIS-A258107-calculator/README.md

 cmake -G "MingGW Makefiles" ..
 ```

-After compilation be sure to move TerminusTTFWindows-4.40.1.ttf file from build/ to build/bin/.
+After compilation be sure to move these files from build/ to build/bin/.
+ * TerminusTTFWindows-4.40.1.ttf
+ * sfml-graphics-d-2.dll
+ * sfml-window-d-2.dll
+ * sfml-system-d-2.dll